Mortgage Mistakes to Avoid When Buying a Home

 Check Your Credit First

 If you check your credit early on, you’ll avoid nasty surprises down the line.
 Some issues with your credit will be able to be resolved before you begin applying for your mortgage loan.
 You can pull your credit for free from each of the three major credit agencies once a year.
-Keep in mind that credit mistakes on your report can have an effect on your score which ultimately can have some bearing on the rate you are able to negotiate with your lender.
+Keep in mind that credit mistakes on your report can have an effect on your score which ultimately can have some bearing on the rate you can negotiate with your lender.

 Don’t Apply for Any New Credit